vlayer-xyz/monorepo/README.md

 - Log inclusion
   - Example: _Log number `0` within transaction number `115` in block `N` has `topic0 === 0x...`_

-As of now, it allows for proving and verifying last 256 blocks.
+Additionally, we provide [smart contracts](./ethereum_history_api/contracts/src/EthereumHistoryVerifier.sol) that allow to verify inclusion of block in the chain for last 256 blocks.

-It is currently under development.

-### Repository structure
+## Repository structure

 This monorepo consists of the following sub-projects: